johnshearing/SmartWallet/README.md

 # SmartWallet

+Cardano Smart Contract Funtions Just Like A Hardware Wallet.
+Is Auto Executing Will With Funds Recovery Option After Period Of Inactivity

 Difficulty securing seed phrases might be the biggest obstacle for mass-adoption of cryptocurrency from an untimely death.
 Loss of seed phrases and associated family funds do to untimely death is also an obstacle.